Skip to main content

 Before you start

 Before you start documenting, please check all the fields, decide which optional fields you like to fill in and collect the information necessary beforehand.
 You need to please consider beforehand how the fields are filled in.
 Much information needs to come from the crafter; they need to know that you need their help.
+Please check also Preparing your Digital Material.

 Setting Up